ant-tkachov/kfzteile24-coding-task/README.md

 * kfzteile24.CodingTask.Web
 * kfzteile24.CodingTask.BusinessLayer.Tests

 All the public methods have their comments.
 The private methods can have the comments, it depends on the complexity of the methods and the preferences of the team or developers.
-In the ideal case the all the methods have to be self-descriptive.
+In the ideal case all the methods have to be self-descriptive.

 ### kfzteile24.CodingTask.DataLayer <a name="data-layer"></a>